Background and Prior Knowledge

 The Students will…

-- identify, capitalize on and leverage students’ prior knowledge, correcting misconceptions as needed.
+- identify, activate, & leverage students’ prior knowledge, correcting misconceptions as needed.

-- create opportunities for students to make personal connections to content and vocabulary.
+- create opportunities for students to make personal connections to learning sparking curiosity & the need to learn.

-- identify and explicitly teach as needed background knowledge required for understanding of new content.
+- identify & explicitly teach background knowledge required for understanding of new learning.

-- reflect on and apply their knowledge and prior experiences.
+- reflect on, wonder, question, & apply their knowledge & prior experiences.

 - make connections to new learning with existing schema.